cityhubla/socrata-geojson/README.md

 socrata-geojson
 ===============

-Convert the data from a Socrata SODA 'geo' json endpoint to actual geoJSON
+Convert the data from a Socrata SODA 'geo' json endpoint to actual geoJSON.

+This gives you another option to download the data if there are no available geojson's to download.

 ## Python Setup
 - You need python 2.7 or higher for this to work